dasnoopy/moslight-themes/README.md

 **Some notes:**

-* To install the theme, copy it into `/usr/share/themes` (for all users)
+* To install the theme, copy theme folder into `/usr/share/themes` (for all users)

 * If you copy theme in your `~/.local/share/themes`, create also a symbolic links in your home dir to that folder

     `$ ln -s ~/.local/share/themes .themes`

-* use Gnome-Tweak to choose the theme.
+* then, use Gnome-Tweak to choose the theme.

 **GTK2 ENGINES REQUIREMENT**